milossramek/translation-scripts/weblate/README.md

 ## The procedure
 1. Copy the `libreofficedevX.Y/share/config/soffice.cfg` directory to the working directory
-1. Download the weblate ui project using the `potrans.py -p ui down` tool to the working directory
+1. Download the weblate ui project using `potrans.py -p ui down` to the working directory
 1. Run the script by `dialogtrans.py  soffice.cfg/xxx > trans.csv` to render all ui files in the  `soffice.cfg/xxx` subdirectory (you may specify a single ui file to render just it)
 1. Check the png renderings in `soffice.cfg/xxx/ui`, modify translations in trans.csv
 1. Import `trans.csv` by `potrans.py -p ui -c trans.csv im`